jwdeveloper/JW.TemplateReader/README.md

 # Template Reader
-#### This tool could be use for C# code generation or some other custom purpose.
+#### This tool could be use for code generation or some other custom purpose.
 I guess that's it 🙃

 ### Example template
 EntityTemplate.txt